Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 4. Setting goals

 Once you have identified your organizational touchpoints, you need to set up goals for each of your teams.
 You also need to install a reward mechanism for quicker CRM adoption.
+Your CRM adoption rate ought to be high.

 Those targets should be trackable and achievable.